emilyjspencer/Design-refresher/README.md

 }

 * **child element**

+**Justify-content vs. align-items**

+* justify-content and align-items do the SAME THING, but just along different axes

 * **justify-content property** - aligns items along the main axis
 * for rows - the main axis is horizontal